 It’s time to ditch the canned stuff!
 This homemade Healthy Cranberry Sauce is made with fresh cranberries and orange juice and sweetened naturally with only maple syrup.
 Ready in 10 minutes, it’s the perfect addition to your Thanksgiving menu!

-Whenever anyone hears ‘cranberry sauce,’ their mind immediately goes to the canned stuff.
-You know what I’m talking about.
-The kind that holds the shape of the can, even when it’s been sliced and plated on the table.
+But that’s only because when anyone hears “cranberry sauce,” their mind immediately goes to the canned stuff.
+You know, the kind that holds the shape of the can, even when it’s been sliced and plated on the table.

-This healthy cranberry sauce is made with just five ingredients, naturally sweetened only with maple, and is ready in ten minutes.
-It’s the perfect combination of sweet and tart, bursting with fresh cranberries.
+This healthy cranberry sauce is made with just five ingredients and is naturally sweetened with maple syrup.
+It’s the perfect combo of tart meets sweet, bursting with fresh cranberry flavor.